pulumi/docs/pulumi-hugo/themes/default/content/community/_index.md

 ---
 title: Community
-meta_desc: The Developer Advocate Team at Pulumi is here to help you understand cloud engineering to build, deploy, and manage your whole stack.
-Use this page to reach us.
+meta_desc: The Developer Relations Team at Pulumi helps you understand cloud engineering to build, deploy, and manage your whole stack.
+Learn about our community.
 layout: community
 menu:
     header: